-Picking thg best casebest case</ sed properly, credit cards can give you money for nothing: free insurance, free flights or even free holidays.
+Picking the best card Want to know which credit card benefits are worth having and which aren't?
+We compare the points schemes Want to know which credit card sed properly, credit cards can give you money for nothing: free insurance, free flights or even free holidays.
 Lynne Prophet has earned enough points on her Tesco credit card to pay for all her family's holidays in the last three years.
 She uses her Tesco card for all the family's spending, which is about £2,000 a month, and also makes the most of Tesco's bonus points and offers.
 Lynne told us: 'You have to be organised but it's well worth it.
-We have got back almost $\pounds4,000$ worth of holidays, including two five-star hotel trips to Belfast and two weekend breaks to Scotland.'
+We have got back almost £4,000 worth of holidays, including two five-star hotel trips to Belfast and two weekend breaks to Scotland.
 Not all the extras that companies use to get us to choose their cards are as useful, though.
-Here we tell you which benefits are received about £50 of cash back each year' 'I have not as good as they sound, as well as how to make the most of points schemes.
+Here we tell you which benefits are 'I have received about £50 of cash back each year' not as good as they sound, as well as how to make the most of points schemes.
 Worthless benefits Travel accident insurance This isn't the same as travel insurance.
-It usually gives $\pounds 50,000 \text{ or } \pounds 100,000 \text{ of cover but only}$ against death or permanent disability while travelling on public transport paid for using the card.
+It usually gives £50,000 or £100,000 of cover but only against death or permanent disability while travelling on public transport paid for using the card.
 Very few people have claimed on it.
 Purchase protection This benefit gives cardholders limited cover against damage, loss and theft, and is offered by American Express Blue, Post Office and Tesco among others.
 But many exclusions are hidden in the small print.
-Purchases normally need to cost more than $\pounds 50$ ( $\pounds 25$ for Tesco) and cover usually lasts for a maximum of 90 or 100 days from the purchase date.
-In our

-Lynne Prophet and her family have got back survey less than 10 per cent of people with purchase protection had claimed on it.
+Purchases normally need to cost more than £50 (£25 for Tesco) and cover usually lasts for a maximum of 90 or 100 days from the purchase date.
+In our survey less than 10 per cent of people with purchase protection had claimed on it.
 And if you do claim, it could be turned down if other insurance is in place.
 Richard Merrills was caught by this with his Nationwide credit card: 'My claim was rejected because my lost spectacles were also covered by my house insurance.
 This wasn't made clear when I took out the card.'
 Richard complained to the Financial Ombudsman Service and Nationwide paid his claim.
 MORE THAN £6,500 OFF NEW GM VAUXHALL CARS Jenny Gibbons 64, retired Several of you have claimed big discounts off new Vauxhall cars on top of the discount you've negotiated off the list price.
 Jenny Gibbons has used her GM card over the last ten years to get more than a £6,500 discount in total off five new Vauxhalls for her and her daughter, Sarah Reeves.
 She told us: 'We put all we can on the card and pay in full each month.
 I feel happily tied to GM and Vauxhall, although recently the maximum discounts have been cut.'